-From website landing pages to email campaigns and investor pitches to social media channels, convincing copywriting can help grab attention, inspire action and convert into sales.
-And yet, startups often overlook this aspect of building a business.
+From website landing pages to email campaigns and investor pitches to social media channels, good copywriting is an essential part of building a business.
+And yet, startups often overlook this crucial element.

 You might have an amazing startup idea and product but if a first-time visitor arrives on your company’s homepage and the copy isn’t easy-to-understand and engaging, there’s going to be a disconnect.
 That’s where good copywriting can make a difference.
 It’s about stringing together words in a way that not only deliver key pieces of information but also keep customers curious and reading.

 “Airbnb is beautiful because the design is great, but also because of the words – they call you to action and you don’t miss a step with their copy.
 They work hand-in-hand,” said Alexa Shoen, a digital copywriter who has worked with companies like Zalando and GetYourGuide.